wiedymi/mediabunny/docs/guide/writing-media-files.md

 ::: warning
 Note that some byte regions in the output file may be written to multiple times.
 It is therefore **incorrect** to construct the final file by simply concatenating all `Uint8Array`s together - you **must** write each chunk of data at the specified byte offset position _in the order_ in which the chunks arrived.
 If you don't do this, your output file will likely be invalid or corrupted.

-Some [output formats](./output-formats) have "monotonic" writing modes in which the byte offset of a written chunk will always be equal to the total number of bytes in all previously written chunks.
-In other words, when writing is monotonic, simply concatening all `Uint8Array`s yields the correct result.
+Some [output formats](./output-formats) have *append-only* writing modes in which the byte offset of a written chunk will always be equal to the total number of bytes in all previously written chunks.
+In other words, when writing is append-only, simply concatening all `Uint8Array`s yields the correct result.
 Some APIs (like `appendBuffer` of Media Source Extensions) require this, so make sure to configure your output format accordingly for those cases.
 :::

 #### Chunked mode